jbossiere/Lab-1-TumblrFeed/README.md

 The following **optional** features are implemented:

-- [X] Included progress spinner to show network request taking place
+- [X] User sees progress spinner to know that network request taking place

 ## Video Walkthrough